-In our culture today, the word “myth” has a negative connotation, essentially meaning fashood or untrue.
-Ironically, this in itself, is a statement about flashoods in our current way of thinking and the shortermness of our collective memories.
+In our culture today, the word “myth” has a negative connotation, essentially meaning falsehood or untrue.
+Ironically, this in itself, is a statement about falsehoods in our current way of thinking and the shortermness of our collective memories.
 For those of us who dare to read with an open mind, Plato tells us that all knowledge is remembering.
 In fact, he expressed the importance of myth in allowing for the exploration of ideas beyond philosophy and language.
 You see, the ancient Greeks distinguished between two ways of thinking, speaking, and acquiring knowledge: “mythos” and “logos”.
 From mythos came intuitive narration, from logos logical deliberation.
-Both were essential; they were not in conflict but complimentary.
+Both were essential; they were not in conflict but complementary.
 Each had its own sphere of competence and it was considered unwise to mix the two.

 Logos gave rise to mathematics and science.
 Myth gave rise to the arts.
 Logos explained how the sun rises, how babies are born, and took humans to the moon.
 Myth explained why the sun rises, why babies are born and why humans went to the moon.
 Myth gives purpose, meaning, and validation to existence.
 Myths can be religious, describing ideas such as heaven and the eternal soul or they can be secular, describing ideas such as sovereignty and human rights.
 In the final analysis, you either accept myths or you don’t.

 If myth is an idea, mythology is the vehicle of that idea: the symbols, stories, and rituals – languages that are seen, heard, and performed.
 Together they construct the truths of a culture.